-Our new £50m Centre for Advanced Low Carbon Propulsion Systems (C-ALPS) is a Coventry University research centre, established to partner with the propulsion system supply chain and accelerate the progression to carbon-zero transport.
+Our £50m Centre for Advanced Low Carbon Propulsion Systems (C-ALPS) is a Coventry University research centre, established to partner with the propulsion system supply chain and accelerate the progression to carbon-zero transport.

 Global engineering consultancy FEV is a founding partner, with its UK commercial operations co-located in the C-ALPS facility.
 This strategic research partnership aims to help guide and support cutting- edge academic research through industry collaboration and joint projects.

 The C-ALPS team and FEV also work independently with customers/partners and this has already led to engagement with a number of other leading organisations within funded research projects.